As a mother of six boys, I've had my share of experience caring for open wounds.

-I have found that it is good to use these oils even if professional medical care is needed.
+I have found that it is good to use these oils even when professional medical care is needed.

-Besides wanting to limit the chance of an infection, I wanted there to be as small a scar as possible above his lip.
+Besides wanting to keep the area as clean as possible, I also wanted there to be as small a scar as possible above his lip.
 So, I alternated with lavender and elemi (which is from the frankincense family).
 The result?
 The healing process ran its course smoothly with hardly any scarring.